Check out below for Dale’s talk at the Organic Oklahoma Conference about how growing food changed our lives!

 By the middle of 2012, everything came crashing down.
 I was in the best shape of my life, but I spent a lot of time away from my family either working, running, or cycling and no matter how far I ran, the anxiety/depression was still there with me.
 I ended up going down a dark road.
 My dad passed away, I lost my marriage, lost half the time with my kids, and basically lost myself.
 I’d spent my entire career up to that point in the pursuit of money thinking I was doing the right thing for my kids.
 Now it all seemed rather pointless as I sat in my brand new house surrounded by all this “stuff” alone on the nights my kids were with their mom.
 There’s about a year and a half of my life where I just flat out wasn’t myself and frankly, I don’t remember much of.
 I was in the midst of a deep depression and had no clue I even had a problem.
 My health stopped being a priority and I slipped back into many of my old habits.
 I slowly started to gain the weight back, and before it was all said and done, I ended up gaining back 50 of the 120 I’d lost.

-She’s also the first person in my life that forced me to confront my anxiety and depression.
+She’s also the first person in my life that helped me begin to understand that I had anxiety and depression.
 I realize now that I’ve always fought anxiety and depression, but I didn’t admit it to myself or anyone else until I met her.
 There was one specific night early in our relationship that changed my life.
 I’d been a jerk to her for no reason and tried to blame it on something else.
 The truth is I was in the midst of an anxiety attack and was lashing out as a response.
 This ended up being a seismic moment in my life that fundamentally altered the way I viewed the world.
 She quickly put me in my place and was the first person in my life that ever forced me to admit I had a problem.
 That realization/admission inspired me to fervently research anxiety, depression, and how it can be treated or prevented without medication.
 My first step was to read The Depression Cure.
 It talks about how anxiety and depression can be prevented or treated with simple things like getting more sunlight, drinking lots of water, eating the right foods, not dwelling on negative thoughts, getting enough social activity, and building consistent sleeping habits.
 They’re all very simple ideas, but I’ve found them to be incredibly powerful.
 It’s these principles that still guide me today.
 All of the things I learned in the book led me to believe the reason for my increasing anxiety was directly related to what I was eating and how I was living.
 I decided to take the lessons of the book to heart and to live as closely as I could to the recommended lifestyle for preventing anxiety and depression.
 I had, however, learned a lesson from my previous experience; I wanted to be healthy, but I wasn’t going to let the pursuit take over my life again.

 Learning to Love & Growing Food for the First Time